 Having just started a new role, the pressure to deliver and deliver quickly can be quite daunting.
-Using hypothesis-driven processes in your daily life can ease the pressure.
+Using hypothesis-driven processes in your daily life can ease the tension.

 A few caveats before getting started:

-- This works best if your manager supports you.
-It can be done by stealth, it can also be done without asking (sometimes it works best if you don’t ask).
-Often you’ll get the best results if you bring the method to your team - that’s any managers you may have, as well as anyone that reports to you, or colleagues whom you work with.
+- This approach works best if your manager supports you.
+It can you can do it by stealth, or without asking (sometimes it works best if you don’t ask).
+Often you’ll get the best results if you bring the method to your team - that’s any managers you may have, as well as anyone that reports to you, or colleagues with whom you work.

-- The stories I tell are from a software context, I believe that these processes can be used in different contexts, but remember to be thoughtful about how you do that, don’t forget to test and adjust as you need.
+- The stories I tell are from a software context; I believe that these processes can be used in different settings, but remember to be thoughtful about how you do that, don’t forget to test and adjust as you need.

-- A supposition or proposed explanation made on the basis of limited evidence as a starting point for further investigation.
+- A supposition or proposed explanation made based on limited evidence as a starting point for further investigation.

 - A theory before it’s tested.
 A hypothesis like a theory should have both explanatory and predictive value.

-In your everyday work, you have some impacts we want to achieve, be they strategic (increasing profit or reducing cost) or tactical (increasing daily active users by some percent).
+In your everyday work, you have some impacts we want to achieve, be they strategic (increasing profit or reducing cost) or tactical (increasing daily active users by some proportion).
 Traditionally you might approach those goals any number of ways.
 You think up a solution and execute on that.
-You call time on the mission and move on to the next thing, and the next thing, and the thing after that.
-Project managers often get a bad rap for this but it’s symptomatic of the business rather than the project manager in many cases.
-Those managers aren’t being incentivised to return to the work and assess benefit since in many cases, the contract has already paid out and to do so would not get them any more benefit for the business.
+You call time on the mission and move on to the next thing.
+And the next thing.
+And the thing after that.
+Project managers often get a bad rap for this, but it’s symptomatic of the business rather than the project manager in many cases.
+Those managers aren’t being incentivised to return to things and assess benefit since, in many cases, the contract has already paid out and to do so would not get them any more value for the business.

 Enter stage left, the scientific method

-I’ve made some slight tweaks to the method, the team here use this flow to manage the delivery of one to many features that will result in actionable insight.
-We’ve found that building a process where we are regularly looking at the outcomes we’ve achieved in the context of our goals, and work remaining helps us keep on track and also helps to reduce context switching - when the wider business makes requests, we can point them to data if we have it on why the request may or may not affect the goal, we can also use the findings to help us prioritise.
-Those findings help show financial value to the bank and value to the customer in terms of delight and workflow efficiencies and so on.
+I’ve made some slight tweaks to the technique, the team here use this flow to manage the delivery of one to many features that will result in actionable insight.
+We’ve found that building a process where we are regularly looking at the outcomes we’ve achieved in the context of our goals, and work remaining helps us keep on track.
+Being mindful of business objectives reduces context switching - when the business makes requests, we can point them to data if we have it on why the demand may or may not affect the goal, we can also use the findings to help us prioritise.
+Those findings show financial value to the business and value to the customer.
 If someone asks us for some work, we’ll be able to look at the cost of that work, the opportunity cost and the likely benefit we might derive and give data back on how that will affect the backlog and the results we might see from the team.

 Start with an impact that you want to have on someone - it could be a staff member, a customer or some other kind of stakeholder.
 Once you’ve defined the impact you want to have and formed that into a goal or objective and key result, you can start building context.

-Doing the background research and getting that context can often be the most costly step in terms of time spent.
+Doing background research and getting that context can often be the most costly step in terms of time spent.
 If there is a mountain of existing data to trawl through, it can be quite a tedious process.
 Persevere!
 It’s worth it.
-The more insight into the issue you can get before you form the plan the better.
-When I’m going through this process I’ll skim the available documentation first and ask myself “Will what I’m learning right now make me adjust the plan, or does it actually answer my question or address my goal some other way?” - If the answer is yes to either of those things, it’s worth the extra time taken to make those adjustments.
+The more insight into the issue you can get before you form the plan, the better.
+When I’m going through this process, I’ll skim the available documentation first and ask myself “Will what I’m learning right now make me adjust the plan, or does it answer my question or address my goal some other way?” - If the answer is yes to either of those things, it’s worth the extra time is taken to make those adjustments.
 In some cases, you can skip the experiment altogether and prove out your goal by combining multiple existing sources of data in a new way.
-In that way, the time and cost of gaining that context can actually save you the time and cost of the rest of the process.
+The time and cost of gaining that context can save you the time and cost of the rest of the process.
 You can skip straight to the analysis and dissemination of that knowledge.

 Forming your plan is where most of the risk in this process sits.
-If you are missing crucial data it can skew the plan such that the experiments become moot.
-If you’re doing an investigation into how to reduce the amount of times a boy cries wolf without understanding that humans lie a bunch, or you miss that sometimes wolves appear despite the local shepherd boy having no credibility, standing in a field cataloguing the presence or absence of Canis lupus won’t get you closer to an impact or answer.
+If you are missing crucial data, it can skew the method such that the experiments become questionable.
+If you’re doing an investigation into how to reduce the number of times a boy cries wolf; You should try to understand that humans lie a bunch.
+You might miss that sometimes wolves appear despite the local shepherd boy having no credibility.
+Standing in a field cataloguing the presence or absence of Canis lupus won’t get you closer to an impact or answer.

-Having designed your experiments, the next step is to run them as per the plan.
-It’s important that during this time you rigidly stick to the plan (unless the plan has become unsafe, unsound or otherwise untenable).
+After you have designed your experiments, the next step is to run them as per the plan.
+It’s essential that during this time you rigidly stick to the program (unless it has become unsafe, unsound or otherwise untenable).
 As you run those experiments, it helps to note down during the process any points for improvement for next time.
-If the experiments are not running as you expect, those points you’ve noted for troubleshooting or for improvement will help the experiments and the way you design and reason about experiments evolve as your understanding grows.
+If the tests are not running as you expect, those points you’ve noted for troubleshooting or development will help the experiments and the way you design and reason about trials evolve as your understanding grows.

-Your experiments have run the course, now it’s time to analyse the data.
-How you might do that is a little out of scope of this, there are a number of methods for synthesising that information in both qualitative and quantitative ways.
-Once that process is complete, the writeup can begin!
-It’s important that during the write-up you clearly and plainly state one of three things:
+Your experiments have run the course; now it’s time to analyse the data.
+How you might do that is a little out of the scope of this.
+There are several methods for synthesising that information in both qualitative and quantitative ways.
+Once that process is complete, the write-up can begin!
+It’s essential that during the write-up you clearly and plainly state one of three things: